Stoic Meditations From Bed

 Meditations 5.1

-Negative visualisation
+Negative Visualization

 Fatalism

-Dichotomy of control
+Dichotomy of Control

 Meditation/Review

-Ahh I’m just a big, toasty cinnamon bun.
+Ahh, I’m just a big, toasty cinnamon bun.
 I never wanna leave this bed.
 Uh oh, gotta take a wizz.
 Think, man, think.
 Think, think, think.
 I better get up.

-Homer (Simpson, not the Greek Poet, author of The Odyssey)
+Homer (Simpson, not the Greek poet)